Canine herpes virus, more commonly known as fading puppy syndrome, can be a devastating disease if it hits your kennel.

 Infection in puppies less than 2 to 3 weeks of age is usually fatal.
 Signs include trouble breathing, discharge from the nose, not nursing, persistent crying and hemorrhage (red spots) on the gums.
 The time from when the puppy is initially infected until it shows symptoms is four to six days, and the onset is sudden.
 After clinical signs arise, death usually occurs in 24 to 36 hours.
-Some puppies with mild signs may survive but can later develop serious neurologic issues, such as trouble walking and blindness.
-Unfortunately, treatment in severely infected puppies is not rewarding, as there is almost a 100% morality rate.
+Some puppies with mild signs may survive but can later develop serious neurological issues, such as trouble walking and blindness.
+Unfortunately, treatment in severely infected puppies is not rewarding, as there is almost a 100% mortality rate.

 The best medicine for this virus is prevention.
 Since the virus is spread primarily by air and direct contact with nasal secretions, sanitation is an important part of prevention.
 Good hand hygiene should be used by anyone handling the mother and her puppies.
 Crowded conditions should be avoided.
 Keep the dam’s and puppies’ area clean and disinfected.
 Common disinfectants are effective in destroying the herpes virus.